-Spinal stenosis is commonly caused by age-related changes in the spine.
+Spinal stenosis is most commonly caused by wear-and-tear changes in the spine related to aging.
 In severe cases of spinal stenosis, doctors may recommend surgery to create additional space for the spinal cord or nerves.

 Spinal stenosis occurs when the space within the spinal canal or around the nerve roots becomes narrowed. ...

 Many people have evidence of spinal stenosis on X-rays, but have no signs or symptoms.
 When symptoms do occur, they often start gradually and worsen over time.
-The most common parts of the spine affected by spinal stenosis are the neck and lower back.
-Symptoms vary, depending on the location of the stenosis.
+Symptoms vary, depending on the location of the stenosis:

 When to see a doctor

-As your spine ages, it's more likely to experience bone spurs and thinned or herniated disks.
-These problems can reduce the amount of space available for your spinal cord and its nerve roots. ...
+As your spine ages, it's more likely to experience bone spurs or herniated disks.
+These problems can reduce the amount of space available for your spinal cord and the nerves that branch off it. ...

 Preparing for your appointment